mintusf/DNN-in-numpy/README.md

     Possible choices are sigmoid, Relu and tanh.
 -> learning_rate
--> drop_prob - the probability of supressing a node in the dropout algorithm
+-> drop_prob - the probability of supressing a node in the dropout algorithm -> beta1 - parameter of momentum algorithm in Adam optimizer -> beta2 - parameter of RMSprop algorithm in Adam optimizer -> optimizer - optimizer algorithm can be chosen between "Grad_desc" or "Adam"

 NN.train is a function which trains the model.
 Hyperparameters are:
 -> steps_no - number of epochs